-Big cat families which include; civets, lions, and most importantly the African leopard are spotted during night drive while on their hunt for prey, besides that Akagera harbors other wildlife like; Klipspringer, cape buffalos, zebras, Masai giraffes, forest Elephants, bush duikers, Oribis, impalas and bushbabies spotted day game drives.
+Big cat families which include; civets, lions, and most importantly the African leopard are spotted during night drive while on their hunt for prey, besides that Akagera harbours other wildlife like; Klipspringer, cape buffalos, zebras, Masai giraffes, forest Elephants, bush duikers, Oribis, impalas and bushbabies spotted day game drives.

 Bird watching in Akagera National Park

 Besides the Nyungwe Forest, Akagera National Park offers an excellent birding and bird watching site ground in Rwanda with a total record of over 480 species, excluding the unrecorded 100 bird species.
 Most likely spotted birds include; swamp flycatcher, grey-backed fiscal, grey crowned crane, African fish eagles, black-headed hero, kingfisher, and rare shoebill stork.